-Minimum Price Means the price per kilogram of milk solids (kgMS) disregarding: (a) loyalty payments (b) any possibility of a temporary reduction in prices in Exceptional Circumstances; and (c) any fees payable by the farmer under this Agreement, as set out in ATTACHMENT 1 as set out ill ATTACHIVIENT 1 Minimum Means you supply us with a minimum daily supply of Milk produced on Supply your farm, being not less than 500L, together with a minimum annual Requirement supply of Milk produced on your farm, being not less than 500,000L.
-You do not have to supply Milk every day during that Year, allowing for dry-off periods and/or periods of no Milk supply Notice of Step A notice to you in writing from us that a Step Down of the Minimum Price Down of will occur no earlier than 30 days from the prospective date of the Step Minimum Price Down.
-1VIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII Down.
+Minimum Price Means the price per kilogram of milk solids (kgMS) disregarding: (a) loyalty payments (b) any possibility of a temporary reduction in prices in Exceptional Circumstances; and (c) any fees payable by the farmer under this Agreement, as set out in ATTACHMENT 1 Notice of Step Down of Minimum Price A notice to you in writing from us that a Step Down of the Minimum Price will occur no earlier than 30 days from the prospective date of the Step Down.
 Opening Price Means the Step- Up (if any) price specified in each Year of the Term as set out in the Opening Price Letter for that Year, and which will become the "Minimum Price" for that Year.
-Opening Price Our opening price letter which is sent to all of our suppliers in June/July of Letter each Year and includes our opening prices for the supply of Milk at the beginning of the Year Portal Our internet portal for suppliers, myfarm@Burra Tortai our internet portarior suppliers, myramic burra Price means: (1) the Minimum Price (2) plus, any applicable Step -Up (3) less Charges and Deductions Record of Means, in the case where you do not accept the Agreement in writing but Agreement supply milk to us on or after the Commencement Date, the record of the 0 agreement we must, under the Dairy Industry Code, give you no later than 30 days after your first supply.
+Opening Price Letter Our opening price letter which is sent to all of our suppliers in June/July of each Year and includes our opening prices for the supply of Milk at the beginning of the Year Portal Our internet portal for suppliers, myfarm@Burra Price means: (1) the Minimum Price (2) plus, any applicable Step -Up (3) less Charges and Deductions Record of Agreement Means, in the case where you do not accept the Agreement in writing but supply milk to us on or after the Commencement Date, the record of the agreement we must, under the Dairy Industry Code, give you no later than 30 days after your first supply.
 Rejected Milk Milk that is rejected by us following collection or not collected by us, in each case in accordance with the provisions of this Agreement regarding the quality of the Milk Standards Our milk quality criteria for the quality of milk we will purchase pursuant to this Agreement as set out in our Food Safety Program (ATTACHMENT 3).
 Step Down Means a reduction in the Minimum Price in Exceptional Circumstances.
 Step-Up Means any Milk price which, at our discretion, we may commit to pay in excess of the Minimum Price, as announced in our Opening Price Letter for each Year and from time to time.

 Term Means the term specified in clause 3.2 of this Agreement.
-Year The period of one Year between and including 1 st July of one calendar Year to 30 th June of the next calendar Year.
+Year The period of one Year between and including 1^{st} July of one calendar Year to 30^{th} June of the next calendar Year.
 WH&S Requirements Our requirements for the safe collection of milk from your farm(s) as set out in our Food Safety Program